E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 Scaling DB apps:
 - only 1 replica can make changes
 - each replica has it's own storage and those are constantly synchronized

+Deploying StatefulSets are not easy, so a simpler solution would be to host all the stateless applications inside the k8s cluster and have separate DBs outside of k8s cluster.

 ---